kserve/kserve/docs/samples/explanation/alibi/income/README.md

 This example uses a [US income dataset](https://archive.ics.uci.edu/ml/datasets/adult)

-We can create a KFService with a trained sklearn predictor for this dataset and an associated explainer:
+We can create a KFService with a trained sklearn predictor for this dataset and an associated model explainer.
+The black box explainer algorithm we will use is the Tabular version of Anchors from the [Alibi open source library](https://github.com/SeldonIO/alibi).
+More details on this algorithm and configuration settings that can be set can be found in the [Seldon Alibi documentation](https://docs.seldon.io/projects/alibi/en/stable/).

+The KFService is shown below:

 ```
 apiVersion: "serving.kubeflow.org/v1alpha2"